cogsandsquigs/papermc-docker/README.md

 port, map it as such.

 > [!NOTE]
-> By default, Spark is disabled due to it crashing on alpine linux.
+> By default, Spark is disabled due to it crashing on Alpine.

 ## Configuration